ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 const add = function addFn(a: number, b: number) {};
 ```

-`function ...` is an expression, specifically a function expression.
+The `function ...` is an expression, specifically a function expression.

 More advanced example